kaisenlinux/rclone/docs/content/commands/rclone_serve_http.md

       --uid uint32                             Override the uid field set by the filesystem (not supported on Windows) (default 1000)
       --umask int                              Override the permission bits set by the filesystem (not supported on Windows) (default 2)
       --user string                            User name for authentication
+      --vfs-block-norm-dupes                   If duplicate filenames exist in the same directory (after normalization), log an error and hide the duplicates (may have a performance cost)
       --vfs-cache-max-age Duration             Max time since last access of objects in the cache (default 1h0m0s) --vfs-cache-max-size SizeSuffix          Max total size of objects in the cache (default off) --vfs-cache-min-free-space SizeSuffix    Target minimum free space on the disk containing the cache (default off)